 One Night Stands: A Critic's View of Modern British Theatre (1993, re-issued 2001) is a collection of his reviews for The Guardian.
 He has also edited Stage and Screen Lives (2001), a collection of biographies of personalities from the film and theatre worlds written for the Dictionary of National Biography.

 Michael Billington lives in London.
 His latest book is 101 Greatest Plays: From Antiquity to Present (2015).

 The premise of State of the Nation: British Theatre since 1945 (2007) concerns the relationship he sees between the theatre and society in Britain, from the Atlee government of 1945 to the Blair Government of 1997.
-He began with ‘an insatiable curiosity about the extent to which theatre was influenced by the political temper of the times and about the way it may even have propelled social change’.
+He began with "an insatiable curiosity about the extent to which theatre was influenced by the political temper of the times and about the way it may even have propelled social change".
 It is necessarily a highly personal view but also draws valuably on his recollections of classic productions of the past and modern revivals.
-The basic division in post-war theatre, he argues, was between the Idealists (notably Olivier or Joan Littlewood) and the Pragmatists (traditionalists like producer Binkie Beaumont).
+The basic division in post-war theatre, he argues, was between the Idealists (notably Olivier or Joan Littlewood) and the Pragmatists (traditionalists such as producer Binkie Beaumont).
 Another valuable aspect of the book is its extended discussions of neglected seminal playwrights such as John Whiting and Ann Jellicoe (whose work anticipated Sarah Kane and Mark Ravenhill).
-He also re-assesses Terence Rattigan, and the usual view of Noel Coward as a stylishly apolitical writer, calling the latter ‘a sentimental reactionary petrified of change’.
+He also re-assesses Terence Rattigan, and the usual view of Noel Coward as a stylishly apolitical writer, calling the latter "a sentimental reactionary petrified of change".

 Dr Jules Smith, 2008